Upland goose: Subspecies

 Two subspecies of upland goose are recognised.
-The smaller mainland form, picta, also known as the lesser Magellan goose, is found from central Chile and south-central Argentina south to Tierra del Fuego.
-The larger insular form, leucoptera or greater Magellan goose, is indigenous to the Falkland Islands, located to the east of the southern part of South America.
+The smaller mainland form, C. p. picta, also known as the lesser Magellan goose, is found from central Chile and south-central Argentina south to Tierra del Fuego.
+The larger insular form, C. p. leucoptera or greater Magellan goose, is indigenous to the Falkland Islands, located to the east of the southern part of South America.

 Description

 Upland geese males are similar to other sheldgeese, notably the kelp goose (Chloephaga hybrida) due to their predominantly white plumage, while females resemble the ruddy-headed goose (C. rubidiceps) due to their similarly barred breast plumage.
 This species is 60–72.5 centimetres (23.6–28.5 in) long.

-Greater Magellan geese (leucoptera subspecies) are the largest birds of the Chloephaga genus.
+Greater Magellan geese (leucoptera subspecies) are the largest birds of the genus Chloephaga.
 Males typically weigh 3.5–4.5 kg (7.7–9.9 lbs) and females range from 2.9 to 3.5 kg (6.4–7.7 lbs).
 Lesser Magellan geese (picta subspecies) males weigh 2.7–3.6 kg (6.0–7.9 lbs) on average and females 2.9–3.5 kg (6.4–6.8 lbs).

 Upland geese display strong sexual dimorphism in their plumage.
 Males have white heads and breast plumage with black legs, whereas females have reddish-brown heads and breast plumage with yellow-orange legs.
 However, two interbreeding morphs exist for males.
 One morph causes black-barred breast plumage while the other causes white breast plumage.
 A greenish-bronze speculum is also located on the inner secondary flight feathers of the adult male.
 Males make a whistling "wheep" sound, while females make a low, rattling "a-rrr" sound.

 Upland geese molt both their primary and secondary feathers in ponds or sheltered sea inlets, usually between late November and early January.
 Molting frequency depends on breeding success to some degree, since most adults that molt have either not yet mated or failed to breed.
 Some greater Magellan geese skip this molt, retaining their ability to fly during the austral summer.
 While unusual, skipping this important process might have energetic advantages, since molting season can be very nutritionally taxing.

 In Chapter VI of On the Origin of Species, author Charles Darwin noted that the upland goose has webbing between its toes that appeared to be "rudimentary in function, though not in structure", and concluded that this was a vestigial anatomical feature in this bird.